sageworksstudio/mini-Mighty-Grid/README.md

 - `$gutter` Gutter width for column based grids.
 (Can be 0)
 - `$breakpoint-map` edit the breakpoints of each screen resolution. (xl should be set to $container width, but can be changed to something else)

 The layout.scss file contains some extra settings for responsive breakpoints.
 If your using sass to compile, you can take advantage of the breakpoint functions that use the breakpoint map.
-Note: if you are not using sass to compile, then you need to use the standard css @media responsive declarations.
+Note: if you are not using sass to compile, then you need to use the standard css @media queries.
 ```
 @include respond-to(sm) {
     ... small-to-medium styles here...